Paulisme100/REAList/README.md

-Bachelor Thesis - a real estate web platform that manages property listings.
+Bachelor Thesis - a real estate web platform dedicated to both natural persons and legal persons